-Its easy to roll the eyes when you hear the term Clean Regatta and luxury yachting event in the same sentence.
-How does one make a high profile regatta (with 350 participants, 30 yachts and 4 spectacular evening events) more “environmentally friendly?‘’ Well, we are in the process of finding out.
-Oyster is fast understanding how to rewrite the event’s rule book.
+It is easy to roll the eyes when you hear the terms Clean Sailing, Clean Regatta and luxury yachting event in the same sentence.
+How does one make a high profile regatta (with 350 participants, 30 yachts and 4 spectacular evening events) more “environmentally friendly?‘’ Well, Oyster rewrote the event’s rule book to put the environment front and centre.
 All it takes is a change of mindset and willing participants!

 After our 2017 Palma regatta, Oyster Yachts realised the urgent need to become better at reducing its environmental impact during these events.

 We linked up with the acclaimed Sailors For the Sea - Clean regatta program and in 2018 achieved an entry level Bronze status of Clean Regatta.

 Sailors for the Sea are a dedicated organisation promoting the idea and best practices to make regattas cleaner.
 They have developed a step by step, tick box clean sailing programme that guides yacht clubs and businesses towards their goal of being more environmentally responsible.